adamwespiser/wespiser.com/my-site/posts/2021-01-03-Lessons-Learned-From-A-Year-Of-Haskell.md

 2020 was stressful year that forced us to question many of the systems and institutions around us, including the Haskell ecosystem, it's funding, and future direction.
 We celebrated the release of [ghc 9.0.1](https://www.haskell.org/ghc/blog/20201229-ghc-9.0.1-rc1-released.html) a major milestone, and look forward to the formation of the [Haskell Foundation](https://haskell.foundation/)
 It's my sincere hope the Haskell ecosystem can continue development through means that are parsimonious and beneficial for society.
-Further, I hope 2021 is a year in which Haskell continues it's improvements as a stellar industrial programming language, and the lessons learned over it's first 30 years can be used.
+Further, I hope 2021 is a year in which Haskell continues it's improvements as a stellar industrial programming language, and the lessons learned over it's first 30 years can be used to further programming language development for years to come!